 Podiatrists & Foot and Ankle Surgeons located in Bend, OR and Redmond, OR

 Plantar fasciitis, one of the most common reasons for heel pain, can sometimes make walking an exercise in torture.
 But with the right approach, you can heal damaged tissue and put heel pain behind you fast.
-At Optima Foot and Ankle in Bend, Oregon, skilled podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, offer effective solutions for plantar fasciitis, heel spurs, and other causes of foot pain.
+At Optima Foot and Ankle in Bend, Oregon, and Redmond, Oregon, skilled podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, offer effective solutions for plantar fasciitis, heel spurs, and other causes of foot pain.
 Use the online booking tool or call the office to make your appointment today.